 - In Runaways, this is why the Gibborim reject Chase when he offers to give up his soul to them in exchange for Gertrude's revival.
 They need a pure innocent soul, and apparently someone willing to kill himself doesn't qualify.

-- In an early issue of The Sandman, Morpheus visits Hell and notes that the wood of suicides (where each victim is a tree) has grown from a small grove to a forest in the time since his last visit.
+- In an early issue of The Sandman, Morpheus visits Hell and notes that the wood of suicides, where each victim is a tree, as depicted in Dantes Inferno (see below), has grown from a small grove to a forest in the time since his last visit.
+As there are at least hints that people mostly only end up in Hell if they think they deserve it, this implies that there have been a lot of suicides who believed at heart that the act was wrong.

 - There was a Spider-Man one-shot called Soul of the Hunter in which Spidey learned from the embodiment of Death that he and Kraven share a spiritual bond, and that Kraven's soul cannot find the peace it craves because of Kraven's suicide; he can only be saved if Spidey agrees to fight on his behalf.
 At first, Spidey refuses, given what Kraven did to him, and Death cannot force him.
 However, eventually, Spidey feels a small amount of pity, and fights Kraven on the Astral Plane, defeating him and letting him rest in peace.
 Sadly, Kraven wouldn't be allowed to rest in his grave forever; his daughter Ana and son Alyosha used a foul ritual to resurrect him as an undead being.
 However, according to him, he now can only die by Spider-Man's hand.